dmzinser/project3-react/README.md

-# On The Line
+# Exchange-O-Gram

 ### Intro
 _______________________________________________________________________________________________________________________

-On The Line is a photo sharing web app that allows users to upload and edit their favorite photos!
+Exchange-O-Gram is a photo sharing web app that allows users to upload and edit their favorite photos!

 ### Intended User Flow